Discover the Dodecanese: An Epic Greek Islands Cruise from Göcek

 Upon arriving in Symi harbour, our Greek agent will visit the boat to collect passports and advise us on customs formalities.
 Once cleared by the Greek authorities, you'll have the rest of the day (and evening) to explore the island.
 You may want to hire a taxi to explore beyond the main harbour, or visit the charming restaurants and bars near the harbour for an evening of lively Greek music and entertainment.

-Day 4 – Symi, Panormiti, Palamutbükü, Knidos
+Day 4 – Symi, Panormitis, Palamutbükü, Knidos

-We'll depart from the Symi harbour around 7AM and head south around the island to the naturally protected harbour at Panormiti for breakfast.
+We'll depart from the Symi harbour around 7AM and head south around the island to the naturally protected harbour at Panormitis for breakfast.
 After breakfast, you'll have the chance to visit the monastery and explore the windmills which surround the picturesque bay.
 We like to get there early, before the massive ferry boats (with hundreds of passengers) arrive from the mainland.

 From there, then we'll head to Knidos, where you'll want to disembark and visit the ruins of the oldest known sundial.
 We'll spend the night surrounded by history in the bay at Knidos.